leaveitout/deep_light_field_interp/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+The following libraries should be installed in the users environment to run the code:

 Python 3, Pytorch, numpy, matplotlib.

 ## Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+To install the code as a package to allow running of the scripts, please run:

 ```
 python3 setup.py --install [--user]
 ```

-## Running the scripts
+## Running experiments

-Create a valid .json file in line with the scripts and run scripts/run_experiment.py from the same environment in which the package is installed.
+Create a valid .json file in line with the scripts and run scripts/run_experiment.py from the same environment in which the package is installed, making sure to specify the locations of the various resources (datasets, output directories, etc.).